 The loan payoff simulator lets you experiment with your payoff plan.
 With the snazzy burndown chart, you can see just how much time and interest you’ll save with increased or extra payments.

 Step Four: You Take Action

 And here’s where it gets cool.
 Could she actually swing an extra $100/month?
-She remembers cancelling a gym membership last month and knows she has extra wiggle room.
-Ellie can immediately put that plan into action within her budget.
+Ellie knows YNAB’s Rule 1 is all about making tradeoffs, aligning her spending with current priorities.
+She remembers canceling a gym membership last month and knows she now has $100 per month of wiggle room.
+By making a tradeoff between the gym and Sandy the SUV, she can immediately put that plan into action within her budget.
 Instead of budgeting $365/month (her monthly payment), she will plan on budgeting $465/month instead.